JotinKumar/runpodapps/.github/CONTRIBUTING.md

 ## Release process

 Releases are tag-driven and/or GitHub Releases.
-The workflow builds and pushes both variants:
+The workflow builds and pushes:

-- `runpod/comfyui:vX.Y.Z` and `runpod/comfyui:latest`
+- `jotinkumar/runpodapps:vX.Y.Z` and `jotinkumar/runpodapps:latest`
 - `runpod/comfyui:vX.Y.Z-5090` and `runpod/comfyui:latest-5090`

 Steps: